Divide and Conquer (film): Synopsis

 The film begins immediately after the invasion of Poland.
 Of the two major Western Allies on 1940, the United Kingdom is first to be mentioned.
 The role of the Royal Navy in blockading Germany is highlighted as Germany being forced to overcome British resistance to clear the way for its world conquest.

-Hitler's treachery towards the small neutral countries of Europe is exposed to Denmark ("We have concluded a non-aggression pact with Denmark"), Norway ("Germany never had any quarrel with the Northern States and has none today"), the Netherlands ("The new Reich has always endeavored to maintain the traditional friendship with Holland") and Belgium: ("The Reich has put forth no claim which may in any way be regarded as a threat to Belgium).
+Hitler's treachery towards the small neutral countries of Europe is exposed: to Denmark ("We have concluded a non-aggression pact with Denmark"), Norway ("Germany never had any quarrel with the Northern States and has none today"), the Netherlands ("The new Reich has always endeavored to maintain the traditional friendship with Holland") and Belgium: ("The Reich has put forth no claim which may in any way be regarded as a threat to Belgium").
 Those quotes are repeated after the conquest of each of those countries is shown.

 The first German targets in 1940 are Denmark and Norway.
-Interest in Norway is described in terms of Germany's desire to use Norway's fjords as U-boats bases, and airfields in Norway for a bomber attack on the British naval base at Scapa Flow.
+Interest in Norway is described in terms of Germany's desire to use Norway's fjords as U-boat bases, and airfields in Norway for a bomber attack on the British naval base at Scapa Flow.
 After Hitler's surprise invasion of Denmark is briefly mentioned, the film accuses the Nazis of using Trojan horse ships, which are designed to look like merchant ships but conceal troops, tanks, and artillery guns, to seize control of all of Norway's ports.
 The role of Norwegian traitors such as Vidkun Quisling in aiding the conquest of Norway is also emphasized.
 At the end of the section on Norway, Hitler is likened to the gangster John Dillinger, and occupied Norway is portrayed as the northern claw of a giant pincer movement aimed against Britain.
 The conquest of France would provide the southern claw.

 The film's story of France begins in 1914 at the Battle of the Marne.
 The offensive-minded spirit of French General Ferdinand Foch is emphasized: "My right is driven in, my center is giving way, the situation is excellent, I attack!" (the original in French is displayed onscreen).
-The film then goes on to describe the defensive orientation of 1930's France, exemplified by the Maginot Line, which is explained as being the primary cause of the six million casualties suffered by France during World War I along with factors including Nazi fifth column activities, political corruption, and greedy vested interests.
+The film then goes on to describe the defensive orientation of 1930s France, exemplified by the Maginot Line, which is explained as being the result of the six million casualties suffered by France during World War I along with factors including Nazi fifth column activities, political corruption, and greedy vested interests.

 A famous scene of Divide and Conquer (at 54:50) depicts the departure of the defeated French army from the Marseille harbor, in southern France, while France is taken over by the Nazis and Pétain's regime, which collaborates with them.
 That weeping man, Jérôme Barzotti, became an iconic depiction of French defeat.

 Feature film re-enactment of British troops under fire on the beach at Dunkirk.